These smart blue bathroom ideas will help you introduce this popular, serene color into your bathing space.

 14. Create contrast

-Smart and sharp, this bathroom by Doherty Design (opens in new tab) shows just how sleek the blue-and-white palette can be.
+Smart and sharp, this bathroom by Doherty Design (opens in new tab) shows just how sleek the blue and white bathroom ideas can be.
 The effect is graphic, thanks to the bold line that intersects the room and the oversized mosaic tile format.
 Lashings of white and accents of black and brass all ensure that the powdery hue remains contemporary and grown up.

 15. Introduce a wall of art